frappe/helm/README.md

 - `ingress` with custom name can be dynamically generated using `helm template` and configured values.

+HTTPRoutes:
+- Gateway API's `httproute` with custom name can be dynamically generated using `helm template` and configured values.

 Jobs:

 - `vol-fix` job to fix volume permissions, changes the `uid` and `gid` to `1000:1000`.